 In the beautiful moments before our birth, we know we are fully connected to spirit.
 This knowing tells us what is really true: we are already perfect, magnificent, powerful, worthy—we are enough and whole.
-This knowing isn’t an intellectual understanding, but instead, a set of truths—born from love—that viscerally lives in our soul.
+This knowing isn’t an intellectual understanding, but instead, a truth—born from love—that viscerally lives in our soul.

 In fact, from the moment of birth, navigating this brave new world will be the key priority for the child.
 The world is a very literal place during this time because she is without the benefit of language, rational thought or context, due to some inherent design flaws of the brain.
 As a result, the mind is incredibly open and suggestible—as if in a hypnotic state—and every thought, word, experience and decision, both hers and those she witnesses, are registered through her unfettered senses and a heightened sense of fear.

 And, in the name of survival, the primal mechanisms of the child will capture all those emotion-laden memories in a collage of images or pictures.
 Each picture lives in the unconscious psyche, in the human energy system and tells an energetic story about what to avoid in the future—all in the name of safety.

 For the growing girl’s collection of stories, a diligent keeper is assigned—the ego.
 The ego is straightforward in its mission: keep the pictorial expressions of a misinterpreted and scary past as a way to keep her protected through fear.
 All the while, the truth of her perfection that still lives in her soul attempts to beckon her back to love.
 But the battle will be hard fought because, by the time this little girl reaches the tender age of 6, the ego has decided who she needs to be in order to be safe, worthy or loved in this world.